exploitz86/aio-switch-updater-reborn/README.md

 - Download firmware files to `/firmware` that can then be installed using DayBreak.

 ### ⬦ Download cheats
-- Download and extract daily-updated cheat code.
+- Download and extract daily-updated cheat codes.
 The program will only extract cheat codes for the games you own.
 By default, this homebrew will overwrite the existing cheats.
 If you have your own cheat files that you'd like to keep as is, you can turn off cheat updates for specific titles in `Tools→Cheat Menu`.
 - Download cheat sheets from [Cheat Slips](https://www.cheatslips.com/).
 - Download individual cheat codes from the `GBAtemp.net` database.
+- Includes popular 60FPS cheats created by ChanseyIsTheBest.

+### ⬦ Mod Manager & Downloader
+- **Browse and Download Mods**: Search and download mods directly from GameBanana for your games with fast access to a massive library of community-made enhancements, tweaks, and custom content.
+- **Manage Installed Mods**: Enable/disable mods, view mod details, and uninstall mods with an intuitive interface.
+- **Mod Presets**: Create, edit, and apply mod presets to quickly switch between different mod configurations.
+- **Automatic Mod Status Checking**: The app tracks which mods are active, inactive, or partially applied.
+- **Game-Specific Mod Management**: Mods are automatically organized by game title ID for easy management.

 ## Extras (in the `Tools` tab)
 - Reboot to specific payload.
-- Consult games with missing updates.
+- Check for games with missing updates.
 - Change software color scheme of Joy-Cons.
 Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater-reborn/jc_profiles.json`.
 Use [this webpage](https://hamletdufromage.github.io/JC-color-picker/JCpicker.html) to generate your own profiles.
 - Change software color scheme of Pro Controllers (has to be paired as Player 1).
 Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater-reborn/pc_profiles.json`.
-- Consult installed cheat codes.
+- View installed cheat codes.
 - Launch the Switch's web browser.
 - Edit internet settings (DNS, IP address, MTU, etc).
-Add you own configs to `config/aio-switch-updater-reborn/internet.json`.
+Add your own configs to `config/aio-switch-updater-reborn/internet.json`.
 You can find a template in the root of the repo.
+- Clean up downloaded files and atmosphere report folders (crash_reports, fatal_reports, fatal_errors, erpt_reports).
-- Tabs can be hidden through the `Hide tabs` menu, and more entries can be hidden by manually editing [`config/aio-switch-updater-reborn/hide_tabs.json`](https://github.com/exploitz86/aio-switch-updater-reborn/blob/master/hide_tabs.json).
+- Hide tabs through the `Hide tabs` menu.
+More entries can be hidden by manually editing [`config/aio-switch-updater-reborn/hide_tabs.json`](https://github.com/exploitz86/aio-switch-updater-reborn/blob/master/hide_tabs.json).

 ## Screenshots
 <details><summary>Expand to view the screenshots</summary>